 CHOOSING A NEURO OCCUPATIONAL THERAPIST

-What do I need to look for in an occupational therapist?
+What should I look for when choosing a neuro occupational therapist?

-What qualifications does a neuro occupational therapist need?
+What qualifications should a neuro occupational therapist have?

-It’s a good idea to check that your independent occupational therapist is registered with the Health Care Professionals Council (HCPC) and the Royal College of Occupational Therapists.
+It’s a good idea to check that your independent neuro occupational therapist is registered with the Health Care Professionals Council (HCPC) and the Royal College of Occupational Therapists.
 The standard qualification for an occupational therapist is a DipCOT or BSc, but your therapist may have also undertaken additional post-graduate training in a specialist area.
 You can rest assured that our therapists have the appropriate professional memberships and qualifications in occupational therapy for neurological conditions.
-We have the know-how to support patients throughout the traumatic brain injury recovery process.
+We have the know-how to support patients through the traumatic brain injury recovery process.

 Should I ask for references?

 It makes sense to ask how many years’ experience a therapist has in neurological occupational therapy.
 You could also enquire into how many similar cases they have worked on in the last year and to see examples of people they have helped.
 LSOT’s occupational therapy in London and the South East is well-regarded and highly-trusted, as demonstrated by our testimonials here.

 OCCUPATIONAL THERAPY EXPERTISE

-How important is experience in a particular field?
+How important is experience in occupational therapy and neuro rehabilitation?

 Do all occupational therapists have the same terms and conditions?

-Terms and conditions can vary so it’s always a good idea to agree these before treatment begins.
+Terms and conditions can vary so it’s a good idea to agree these before treatment begins.

-What insurance does an independent occupational therapist need?
+What insurance does an independent neuro occupational therapist need?